atolab/dds-ishapes/README.md

 ## Running Cyclone DDS iShapes
 ### Linux/MacOS:

-To build the iShapes demo you need to have set the Cyclone DDS lib to the LD_LIBRARY_PATH.
-The following Cyclone environment variables has to be set in order to run ishapes:

-      $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<cxx_install-location>/lib

-      Where <cxx_install-location> is the location of Cyclone DDS C++ package.

 cyclone_demo_ishapes is intalled in the <cxx_install-location>/bin directory of Cyclone installation.
 To run it  you  need to simply do the following:

       $ <cxx_install-location>/bin/cyclone_demo_ishapes &